nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 | _italics_ | Italicised text indicates that the text has a definition specific to Homerce, or it is a caption for a Figure in the guide. |
 |<div markdown="block" class="alert alert-info"> :information_source: </div>  | An exclamation mark indicates that the following text is a tip. |
 |<div markdown="block" class="alert alert-danger"> :warning: </div> | A warning sign indicates that the following text is important. |

-Important cautions that needs to be known before using the feature.

 #### 3.2.3.
 Command Syntax and Usage